matveyplevako/devops/app_python/PYTHON.md

 The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.

+- use fixture to mock calls to external modules
+- use Testclient to call tested functions

 ## Linter

 **flake8**